Storytelling for science and start-ups

 Whether it’s your frontier-edge science, or your newsletter for your next business venture, let’s shape your story in language that’s clear, concise, and persuasive as hell.

-When you first got started, you knew that if you could transfer your hunch into science, that you and your team could improve the lives of thousands, maybe millions of people.
+Stories about science: When you first got started, you knew that if you could transfer your hunch into science, that you and your team could improve the lives of thousands, maybe millions of people.
 A few years later, your lab work confirms that your hunch was spot on.
 Your cutting-edge research has produced a few articles and you have a few more in the queue.
-Nicely done!
+(Nicely done!)
 And now, with more success comes more responsibility.

 So, what would it be like to have a member on your team dedicated to this particular task?